Windows81/RBXL-Version-Forensics/README.md

 ## Misc.

 This Python script copies (to your clipboard) the particular 'eras' that versions of Rōblox were built.

+An 'era' in old-Rōblox-community parlance is defined as a four-month period classifid as the year, followed by 'E' (early), 'M' (mid), or 'L' (late).

 ```py
 import requests